Runaway inflation and the collapse of the lira has pushed millions of Turks to the brink of financial ruin. But what went wrong with Turkey's economy?

 Ash also claims that rock bottom interest rates have been “beneficial” for “big funders” of Erdogan’s AKP party, such as construction and real estate, who can reap more profit from cheaper loans.

-He was one of the first Turkish leaders to go to a religious school and has inherited Islam’s aversion to usury, which views lending money at interest as sinful.
+He was one of the first Turkish leaders in post-Kemal Atatürk times to go to a religious vocational school, İmam Hatip, and has quoted Islam’s aversion to usury, which views lending money at interest as sinful, as one of the reasons for the 2021 lowering of interest rates.

 “In the end, it is a combination of all these things,” he adds.